Best Of18 min read

 #5.
 Brevo — Best Budget Option for AI Business Email Marketing

-Brevo (formerly Sendinblue) made a genuinely smart pivot: instead of charging by contacts like most platforms, it charges by email volume.
-For AI businesses with large subscriber lists that email infrequently — think quarterly product updates or monthly AI research digests — this pricing model can be dramatically cheaper.
-Like, we're talking 60-70% cheaper in some scenarios.
-It's the metric most people completely miss when comparing platforms.
+Brevo (formerly Sendinblue) made a genuinely clever move: instead of charging by contacts like everyone else, it charges by email volume.
+For AI businesses with large subscriber lists that email infrequently — think quarterly product updates or monthly AI research digests — this pricing model can save you 60-70% compared to contact-based competitors.
+It's the metric most people completely overlook when comparing platforms.

 Key Features: